rschristopher/rschristopher.github.io/src/saving/level-2/index.md

 ### Disadvantages

-* privacy concerns
+* privacy concerns -- your Bitcoin will only be as private as the computer that you're using.
-* security concerns
+* security concerns -- your Bitcoin will only be as secure as the computer that you're using.
-* lockin concerns
+* lockin concerns -- strictly avoid any apps that do not allow import and export of a seed phrase.
+In fact, it's highly recommended to create test wallets and attempt to import onto multiple wallet apps and verify that the receive addresses are identical. **A Bitcoin wallet should never be exclusive to a given application.*

 ### Reputable Apps

-There are the mobile hot-wallet apps I would recommend:

 * [Sparrow](https://www.sparrowwallet.com/)
 * [Specter](https://specter.solutions/)